These are the guidelines that staff at LiteBreeze follows when it comes to their twice-yearly salary appraisal and performance review.

 Type #4: Missed opportunities identified by yourself

+What mistakes have you made that you can learn from?
 What would you have done differently the last six months based on afterthought and contemplation?
 This is about introspection and self-examination.
 Your example should be a new and unique case which no senior has already given you feedback on.

 Why do we ask for this?
 By scrutinizing your own work with an open mind, you will independently find your own mistakes and thereby ways to improve.
 We want “proof” of your abilities to do so.

 When you bring up an honest high-impact missed opportunity, we know that you will handle similar situations differently next time.
+You demonstrate that you take ownership and hold yourself accountable.

 You can bring up more than two missed opportunities but present only the top two highest impact cases.